aureyoboss/ArcadeFlashWeb/README.md

 * [x] Add shortcuts in file browser (My documents, Downloads, Desktop, Home and Drive letter assignment).
 * [x] Add hotkeys to quit the software (keyboard 'ESC').
 * [x] If the Flash games can save your progress.
 The software saves your data in *C:\Users\Your Name Session\AppData\Local\ArcadeFlashWeb\QtWebEngine*.
+* [ ] Possibility of indicating a personalized directory (free in writing, without administrator rights), to save your Flash progress.
 * [ ] Automatically load a game profile from **AntiMicro** by Command line (you must create before your profile for each Flash games in AntiMicro).
 The software will close automatically **AntiMicro** when quit ArcadeFlashWeb.
 * [ ] Possibility to indicate in Command line the native resolution of a Flash (SWF) file.
 * [x] Tests.